Hints and Tips from the Professionals

 - Before leaving home be sure your camera battery is charged and you have a flashcard in your camera.

-- Have a pack with you that contains items that will keep you safe, dry and warm.
-I suggest binoculars, hat, gloves and scarf, windbreaker, first aid kit, drink and snacks.
+- Have a pack with you that contains items that will keep you safe, dry and warm, such as binoculars, hat, gloves and scarf, windbreaker, first aid kit, drink and snacks.

 Other items you might include: